Exodus (chapters 15-40)

 The Lord provides food (manna) in chapter 16, water and victory in chapter 17.
 Moses’ father-in-law gives advice in delegating duties in chapter 18 (1000, 100, 50, 10).
 The 10 commandments are given in chapter 20 and other laws in chapters 21-24 (these laws were to help people live in harmony and to promote health & well-being--somewhat like the civil laws we have in today’s society).
 In chapters 25-31 God outlines plans, in duplicate, for the Tabernacle!
 In chapter 32 the people build a golden calf idol while Moses is absent—talking to the Lord on Mount Sinai.
 Moses is so angry he breaks the stone tablets.
 God engraves new stone tablets in chapter 34.
 The tabernacle is built in chapters 35-40.

 Contains the Hebrew Nation’s system of laws administered by the Levites.
 Gives more detailed instructions somewhat similar to that in Exodus chapters 20-40.
-Some of the symbolism appears in the New Testament and may also apply to a future time in human journey.
+Some of the symbolism appears in the New Testament and may also apply to a future time in the human journey.

-One Page Overview of the Bible
+Also see: One Page Overview of the Bible

 The number of men 20 years old and older coming out of Egypt is 603,550 according to verse 1:46; these are the decedents of the 70 that went to Egypt in Genesis 47:27 about 400 years earlier.
 In the first few chapters of Numbers the Israelites organize their camp and prepare for their journey to Canaan (the promised land).
 In chapter 13, 12 men were sent out to explore the land, one from each tribe.
 Caleb, said: “We should go up and take possession of the land, for we can certainly do it” (13:30) Joshua also pleaded with the people to go.
 But the rest said: “We can’t attack those people; they are stronger than we are…the land we explored devours those living in it.
 All the people we saw are of great size…we seemed like grasshoppers…” (13:31-33)